nicolasventer/Cpp-Include-Resolver/README.md

 In order to find the file [example/incl/A.h](example/incl/A.h), g++ need to but executed with the argument `-Iexample/incl`.
 So the Include Resolver will prompt the folder `example/incl`.

+# Features

+- retrieve the folders to include
+- detect the conflicts
+- store unresolved includes
+- write the output result in a file *(main)*

 # Installation

 Include the file [`IncludeResolver.hpp`](IncludeResolver.hpp) in your project